Requesting a rent reduction

 • the position and signature of the health professional

-• a diagnosis (or working diagnosis where a firm diagnosis is not
+• a diagnosis (or working diagnosis where a firm diagnosis is not available).

-They should also state that your condition:
+Your documents should state that your condition:

 • has lasted or is likely to last 12 months or more